saxenavaibhav/AWS-SAA-C02-Course/README.md

       KeyName: !Ref Keyname
 ```

 Once a template is created, AWS will make a stack.
-A stack contains all the logical resources th etemplate tells it to contain.
+A stack contains all the logical resources the template tells it to contain.
 This is a living and active
 representation of a template.
 One template can create infinite amount of stacks.

 ![Optional Text](./images/cf1.png)